Get to Know Rx Refill Options

 By phone: Most VA Pharmacies have automated telephone refill lines.
 The phone number of your local VA Pharmacy is on your prescription label.
 To order refills by phone, you need your prescription number (shown as Rx number on the prescription) and Social Security Number.
 You can also check VA medical facility telephone numbers online.

 By mail: VA Pharmacy provides a refill request form with each prescription filled.
-To refill by mail, please complete the request form and mail it to your VA pharmacy at the address listed on paperwork that arrives with your prescription.
+To refill by mail, please complete the request form and mail it to your VA pharmacy at the address listed on the paperwork that arrives with your prescription.

 NOTE: Some prescriptions may not be refillable by VA Pharmacy.
 Examples of prescriptions the pharmacy cannot REFILL are: